greysome/mmmmmix/README.md

 | `r` | View register contents |
 | `t` | View timing statistics |

 Also, many MIXAL programs involve I/O, and we need to specify where to read the input and write the output.
-I/O devices such as cards and tapes are represented as plain text files, and each file is essentially a sequence of words encoded with MIX's character set.
-(For specifics, look at "Card format" and "Tape format".)
+In my implementation, I represent I/O devices like cards and tapes as plain text files.
+Each file is essentially a sequence of words encoded with MIX's character set.
+For specifics, look at "Card format" and "Tape format".

 If the program reads input from cards, we can specify it as a command-line argument, or inside the mmm prompt: